The Furzedown Project

 The Furzedown Project was established in 1975 by the late Dr. Norman Levinson, and was designed as a self-help, user-led organisation.
-Forty-seven years later we are committed to carrying on this important work for people living in Furzedown / London Borough of Wandsworth.
+Forty-eight years later we are committed to carrying on this important work for people living in Furzedown / London Borough of Wandsworth.

 Our activities and services are for any person who is aged 50 and over, living within the local community.
 We aim to increase people’s sense of wellbeing and reduce social isolation.
 At our centre on Moyser Road we run up to 20 sessions that are aligned with our five core areas of wellbeing.